-a.
-Guidance and recommendations for DANTES shall be developed with the advice of the Interservice Voluntary Education Board.

-b.
-The selection and rating of the Director, DANTES, shall be as follows:

-(1) The DASD(MCFP) will convene and chair the search committee responsible for replacing the Director, DANTES, when the position is vacated.
+- a.
+Guidance and recommendations for DANTES will be developed with the advice of the Interservice Voluntary Education Board. - b.
+The selection and rating of the Director, DANTES, will be as follows: - (1) The DASD(MCFP) will convene and chair the search committee responsible for replacing the Director, DANTES, when the position is vacated.
 At the request of the USD(P&R), the Secretaries of the Military Departments will provide a senior manager to sit on the search committee.
-The committee will recommend the best qualified candidate to the Secretary of the Navy, as the DoD EA for DANTES, for possible appointment as the Director, DANTES.

-(2) The DoD EA for DANTES will designate the rater of the Director, DANTES.
+The committee will recommend the best qualified candidate to the DoD EA for DANTES for possible appointment as the Director, DANTES. - (2) The DoD EA for DANTES will designate the rater of the Director, DANTES.
 The Director, State Liaison and Educational Opportunity within the Office of the USD(P&R), MCFP, will provide input to the DoD EA designated rater concerning the performance of the Director, DANTES.

 c.
-DANTES shall:
+DANTES will: